Kpler/typescript-katas/typescript-backend-katas/src/streetFighter/README.md

 - Create a method which return the list of fighters from the FCA API
 - Use this method in your ranking method

+:key: Check the helpers folder to help you parse a JSON file.
 :key: Your predecessor, who left two weeks after having started, has created a mapping between SFPL and FCA fighters, it can be helpful.

 ## Iteration 3